-Secret Server provides an extensive Application Server API, which can be used for privileged account management for Windows, Mac, UNIX and Linux systems.
+Thycotic Secret Server software provides an extensive Application Server API, which can be used for privileged account management for Windows, Mac, UNIX and Linux systems.
 Support is included for both Java and .NET, including advanced capabilities for both in-house and third-party ASP.NET applications.
 Simple access to the vault can also be achieved using Integrated Windows Authentication and username/password/RADIUS if needed through an extensive suite of web services.

 - Eliminate embedded application passwords and SSH keys to protect application credentials and help demonstrate compliance.

 - Secure application credentials and automatically rotate passwords.

 - Help ensure access only to trusted applications.